Newsletters have become a popular way for individuals and businesses to share their thoughts and connect with their audience.

 As trust in the media declines to a record low of 26%, more than 90% of Americans subscribe to at least one newsletter.

-Paid newsletters offer a modern version of charging for publications such as The New York Times or The Wall Street Journal.
+Paid newsletters offer a modern business model version of charging for publications such as The New York Times or The Wall Street Journal.

 Furthermore, paid newsletters often have a more focused audience.
 Since subscribers are paying for the content, they are more likely to have a specific interest in the subject matter.
 This can lead to a more invested community within the newsletter.